jac307/MediaArtTutorials/IARTS1T03/WT-W7.md

 <h3 style="color: darkred;">[30 min] Blender: Sound Integration</h3>

-they must follow the tutorials to import sound.
-Then remove any previous camera animation (from week 6) and position the camera on a general wide shot from the perspective of the audience, following a clear framming strategy: either rule of thirds, or symmetric. or leading lines.

-they must save their render files as `Lastname-Firstname-W7.blend`

-Videos must be **renders**, not viewport screen recordings
+Follow the Blender tutorials below to **import your 30-second WAV file** into your W6 scene.

+Then:
+- **Remove any previous camera animation** from Week 6.
+- Position the camera in a **static wide shot** from the perspective of the audience.
+- Choose and apply a clear framing strategy:
+  - Rule of thirds,
+  - Symmetrical composition, or
+  - Leading lines
+> The camera must remain static for this submission.
+Focus on how sound reshapes attention within a fixed frame.

+Save your updated Blender file as: `Lastname-Firstname-W7.blend`

-➡️ **Export as MP4, codec H.264**
+➡️ **Export Video as MP4, codec H.264**
 📄 **Filename:** `Lastname-Firstname-W7.mp4`

+> ⚠️ Videos must be **final renders**, not viewport screen recordings.

+---

 #### How to Export Video in Blender: MP4 Video Format